-1942 Nickel Coin Value (Errors List, “D”, “S”, “P” & No Mint Mark Worth)
+1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 1942 Nickel

-Not every 1942 nickel is the same.
-That year, Congress authorized a mid-year switch from the regular copper-nickel composition to a 35% silver alloy, creating two completely different types of nickels with the same date.
+That year, Congress authorized a mid-year switch from the regular copper-nickel composition to a 35% silver alloy, creating two completely different types of nickels sharing the same date.
+The authorization came through the Act of March 27, 1942, and silver production began in October of that year.

 1942 Nickel Value By Variety